kachayev/camille-sql/README.md

 ## TODO

 - [ ] SSL, password authentication
+- [ ] Propage errors (like, wrong queries) to the client instead of re-openning the connection
 - [ ] Additional SQL features, like `show databases`, `show tables`
 - [ ] `pgwire` protocol has way more message types that are currently implemented
 - [ ] Reject non-read queries (`insert`, `update` etc)